Diversity in assessment

 In agreement with the European Parliament’s critique of standardised tests in its report, “Follow-up of ET 2020” (section 38, 2016), we insist on the need for personalised and formative assessment.

 Our advocacy on this topic takes numerous forms.
-As a member of the European Commission ET 2020 Working Group Schools, we are actively involved in the European discussion on quality assurance in education.
+As a member of the European Commission ET 2020 Working Group Schools, for the 2016–2018 as well as the 2018–2020 mandate, we have been actively involved in the European discussion on quality assurance in education.
 In 2017, we contributed to the public consultation on the European Key Competences Framework, with our recommendations,“Towards a human-centred education: 7 priorities”.
-Our advocacy has involved participation in stakeholder hearings with European institutions, and in 2016 we met with Martine Reicherts, at the time European Commission Director General for Education and Culture, to discuss diversity in assessment.
+Our advocacy has involved participation in stakeholder hearings with European institutions, and in 2019, ECSWE together with Learning for Well-being and the Hungarian Waldorf Fellowship, launched an ERASMUS+ Partnership on collecting personalised assessment practices.

 It is crucial that assessment requirements do not prevent independent schools from defining and implementing their own curricula.
 For this reason, we demand diversity in assessment and evaluation methods, tailored to individual schools.
 National and regional governments should only define the framework and general objectives of education, and give autonomy to schools to implement them in a flexible manner.